singularityhub/singularityhub-docs/_posts/2019-07-16-release-announcement.md

 ---
-title:  "Singularity Hub Open for Testing"
+title:  "Singularity Hub Announcement"
-date:   2019-07-16 12:25:21 -0500
+date:   2019-07-16 10:25:21 -0500
 categories: announcement
-author: @vsoch
 badges:
  - type: info
    tag: release
 ---

-I'm am happy to annonuce that we will cautiously be opening Singularity Hub back up today after quite an eventful July.
+I'm am happy to announce that we will cautiously be opening Singularity Hub back up today after quite an eventful July.
 This version of Singularity Hub follows a malicious use of our API that indeed did put the future of the service at risk.
 I say cautiously because we have disabled building for all except for a group of testing users,